 Here is my short summary:

 The poles are steel, hence the 3.6 kg of weight.
 This is not a big deal in principle, the weight is still reasonable and the convenient carry backpack makes it easy to carry the tarp short distances.
-The tarp has received a rather decent average rating by Amazon customers, 4.1/5 at the moment of writing this text.

 Bonus – combination with the Mirada Tent